cavaunpeu/willwolf.io-source/content/articles/additional-strategies-partition-function.md

 ### Implications

-With no guarantee that the data distribution resemble the model distribution, we may systematically fail to sample, and thereafter "suppress," points that are incorrectly likely under the latter (as they do not appear in the former!). **This incurs the growth of "spurious modes"** in our model, aptly named.[^1]
+With no guarantee that the data distribution resembles the model distribution, we may systematically fail to sample, and thereafter "suppress," points that are incorrectly likely under the latter (as they do not appear in the former!). **This incurs the growth of "spurious modes"** in our model, aptly named.[^1]

 In code, this might look like: